-When the two joints are done right, they are each more than capable of providing a great quality connection.
+When the two joints are made right, they are more than capable of providing a great connection.

 Many people credit the connection joint types for particular sounds.
 Fender and Gibson were the two companies that were like apples and oranges in sound and build.

 Fender is a more twangy attack, mid-punch sound, and Gibson has a warmer, rounder bass tone.
-And while there is a slight variation in sound between the two joints, there are also many other parts that help color the tone.
+There is a slight variation in sound between the two joints.
+There are also many other parts that help color the tone.